-To discuss featureless, see Figure \ref{fig:rnd6_mean_der_max_count} (right) and Table \ref{tab:summary_max_kernel_density_static_detector}.
-Gaussian kernel is the most smoothed kernel, thus its featureless has the lowest value from the all compared methods for every blur $R$.
-Due to the definition of the kernels, it is obvious that cone has greater featureless than cylinder for all values of $R$ - the peak of conic pedestrian count is always higher than for cylindrical pedestrian count.
-Dirac has the greatest value of featureless and Voronoi represents the median featureless for conic, cylindrical and Borsalino kernel again.
-We can say for every kernel and every $t \in \R^+$ that
+To discuss featurelessness, see Figure \ref{fig:rnd6_mean_der_max_count} (right) and Table \ref{tab:summary_max_kernel_density_static_detector}.
+The Gaussian kernel is the smoothest kernel, therefore its featurelessness has the lowest value among all compared methods for every blur $R$.
+Due to the definition of the kernels, the cone produces greater featurelessness than the cylinder for all values of $R$, since the peak of conic density is always higher than that of cylindrical density.
+For the same reason, Borsalino has greater featurelessness than the cone.
+Dirac produces the highest value of featurelessness, and Voronoi represents the median featurelessness for conic, cylindrical and Borsalino kernels.
+For every kernel and every $t \in \R^+$, we have

-The featureless of minimum distance estimates is similar as for Voronoi in the case of $C/d$ and similar to kernel methods in the case of $C/d^2$ for $R < 1$ m.
+The featurelessness of minimum distance estimates is similar to that of Voronoi in the case of $C/d$ and similar to that of kernel methods in the case of $C/d^2$ for $R < 1$ m.

-We have examined roughness and featureless also for other experimental rounds and we have got very similar results and trends as for round 6.
-There is one fact to point out - although Dirac set the upper boundary for kernel methods for roughness and featureless in the round 6, it may not be fulfilled in general.
-It is possible under specific conditions to cross this boundary for other methods - for instance if there is $n \in \N$ pedestrians in the detector with the kernel size which enables them to be completely inside the detector, and (at least) one pedestrian outside the detector which is very close to the detector boundary with the kernel distribution which can enriched partially the count in the detector with $q \in \Q^+, q < 1$.
-Then the Dirac pedestrian count in the detector can be evaluated as $n$ pedestrians, however the kernel pedestrian count in the detector is greater than $n$, specifically $n + q$ pedestrians.
-Nevertheless, this is a quite rare situation.
+We have also examined roughness and featurelessness for other experimental rounds, and although we obtained very similar results and trends as for round 6, there is one point to note.
+Although Dirac sets the upper boundary for kernel methods for roughness and featurelessness in round 6, it may not hold in general.
+Under specific conditions, it is possible for other methods to exceed this boundary.
+For instance, if there are $n \in \N$ pedestrians in the detector with the kernel completely inside the detector and at least one pedestrian outside the detector but close to the detector boundary with the kernel distribution partially enriching the density in the detector with $q/|A|$, where $q \in \Q^+, q < 1$.
+Then the Dirac density in the detector can be evaluated as $n/|A|$ ped/m$^2$.
+However, the kernel density in the detector is greater than this value, specifically $(n + q)/|A|$ ped/m$^2$.
+Nevertheless, this situation is quite rare.